-b) Half face respirators which filter H2S gas are issued to all drum and wastewater workplace participants and are to be worn when opening the chemical doors during deliming, pickling, chrome additions and also when entering confined spaces in waste water or drainage systems, even after testing has found no H2S present.
+b) Half face respirators which filter H2S gas are issued to all drum and wastewater workplace participants and are to be worn when opening the chemical doors during deliming, pickling, chrome additions and also when entering confined spaces in wastewater or drainage systems, even after testing has found no H2S present.
 Half face respirators should also be worn during an evacuation.

-c) A confined space kit containing a rope rescue kit, harness, confined space permit book, risk assessment, rescue plans, warning signs and lockout kit is located next to the chrome sludge settling tank for confined space use.
+c) A confined space kit containing a rope rescue kit, harness, , risk assessment, rescue plans, warning signs and lockout kit is located next to the chrome sludge settling tank for confined space use.